lou-ledesma/lou-ledesma/README.md

 I'm an analytics engineer with a passion for scalable data infrastructure, rigorous statistical analysis, and bridging the gap between data engineering and business intelligence.
 My work spans the complete data lifecycle: from pipeline orchestration and data quality to predictive modeling and actionable insights.

 I thrive at the intersection of:
-- **Data Engineering**: ETL orchestration, data warehousing, infrastructure as code
-- **Analytics Engineering**: Feature engineering, statistical modeling, data transformation & validation
+- **Analytics Engineering**: ETL orchestration, Feature engineering, statistical modeling, data transformation & validation
-- **Data Analytics**: Predictive modeling, probability distributions, market analysis, edge detection
+- **Advanced Analytics**: Predictive modeling, probability distributions, market analysis, edge detection

 ---